-Effect of Divorce on Children
+Effect Of Divorce On Children

-Working to Ease the Impact of Divorce
+Working To Ease The Impact Of Divorce

 At the Law Offices of Roberta Kohn, P.A., our legal team has handled numerous divorce cases.
 We understand how these cases impact families and children.
-That is why we provide compassionate and sympathetic representation to all of our clients.
+That is why we provide compassionate and empathetic representation to all of our clients.
 Contact our Florida family law attorney online or call 888-873-9909 to schedule an appointment to discuss your situation.

-Pay Attention to Any Warning Signs
+Pay Attention To Any Warning Signs

-No one child will react to a divorce the same.
+No one child will react to divorce the same.
 As a parent, you may become so wrapped up in resolving your issues and the emotions that you are feeling that it may be difficult to see the impact that it is having on your child.
 If your child is starting to have behavioral problems in school, changes in appetite or is otherwise acting differently, it is important to address these changes.
 It may be beneficial to get professional assistance from a child counselor or child psychologist if needed.

-Helping to Limit the Emotional Impact
+Helping To Limit The Emotional Impact

 There are potentially less stressful and less emotionally contentious options to traditional divorce litigation that may better equip children to handle their parent’s divorce.
 Mediation or collaborative divorce allows parents to work together to craft their own divorce agreements.
-These alternative options often involve the use of family therapists and guidance specialists to help families deal with this change.
+These alternative options often involve the use of family therapists and guidance specialists to help families deal with the change.
 Our Tampa divorce lawyer has extensive experience with these types of cases and can let you know if one of these options might be right for you.

-Be Aware of Parental Alienation
+Be Aware Of Parental Alienation

-Call for an Initial Consultation With a Tampa Divorce Lawyer
+Call For An Initial Consultation With A Tampa Divorce Lawyer